derek-knox/Coding-For-Designers/book/JavaScript/JavaScript.md

 The subset we'll focus on will help you author code that works.
 As you saw in *Work.
 Right.
 Better.*, this focus does not mean the code is not right.
 The Work.
 Right.
 Better. mantra simply provides a path for improving code over time.

 Prior to introducing this subset and detailing its parts we'll cover a *mindset* to adopt.
-This mindset will further prime and reinforce the mental model you've developed thus far.
+This mindset will lend itself to the mental model you've developed thus far.

 ## Mindset

-This section covers a mindset, a way of thinking, for improved reading and authoring of JavaScript.
-These five ideas below will influence your way of thinking throughout the rest of this book and beyond:
+The five ideas below will influence your way of thinking about JavaScript throughout the rest of this book and beyond:

 1. Thinking in three zoom levels
 2. Functions are your friend